Las Jilguerillas: Later years

 Their records were first arranged and produced by Gilberto Parra, and later by Cornelio Reyna, and accompanied instrumentally by various Mexican musicians.
 After the death of Imelda on 20 July 2004, María Amparo continued to perform until she was joined by Mercedes Castro in 2007.

-The group has won a litany of awards throughout its career, including the Eréndira State Prize of the Arts in 2017.
+The group has won many awards throughout its career, including the Eréndira State Prize of the Arts in 2017.
 In 2018, the municipality of Numarán erected a commemorative plaque at their childhood home in Cañada de Ramírez at a ceremony attended by María Amparo.

+In 2021, María Amparo Higuera died due to cardiac arrest and the group was therefore disbanded.